-In the unlikely event a V-shaped recession were to create additional uncertainty, central banks have the ability to address it forcefully and stimulate growth with aggressive easing policies.
-Corporate risk managers could take advantage of lower rates, inflation and commodity prices to lock-in favourable market parameters.
-For those with a strong capital structure, there may also be an opportunity to buy back equity cheaply.
 An inflation resurgence scenario would be more disruptive.
 Rates would remain higher for longer, triggering risk-off sentiment and increasing volatility across asset classes.
 This scenario would need a careful, forward-looking risk management approach to protect the business and its cashflows from adverse financial market conditions.

 Regardless of the macroeconomic path we follow in 2024, geopolitics is highly likely to play a key role.
 US elections stakes are high as they will impact fiscal and monetary policies, global trade, the energy transition and global security.
-This is a source of market instability and the market is already moving to price it.
-Corporate risk managers will need to build agility and flexibility into hedging programmes to protect competitiveness.
+This is a source of market instability which the market is already starting to price in.
+Corporate risk managers will need to build agility and flexibility into hedging programmes in order to remain competitive.

 2024 also comes with opportunities.
 Two megatrends, namely energy transition and artificial intelligence will drive investment and generate growth.
 This expansion will bring new risks in inflation, interest rate and commodity markets, as well as the need for large volumes of new debt.
-As corporate risk managers reposition for medium-term growth, they will need to refinance existing debt and source new funding at historically high levels of interest rates.
+As corporate risk managers reposition for medium-term growth, we expect they would need to refinance existing debt and source new funding at historically high levels of interest rates.
 As such, interest rates are likely to remain a driver of strategic decision-making for some time.
 Furthermore, the era of benign inflation is behind us and even if it were to return to target rapidly, echoes of the past two years' price pressures will keep inflation and commodity prices sensitive to geopolitical tensions and more volatile than before.
-Consequently, we strongly believe that inflation has become a treasury risk parameter in its own right and that companies exposed to commodity input costs should put in place hedging programmes to mitigate the impact of potential supply chain shocks on their financials and competitiveness.
+Consequently, we strongly believe that inflation has become a treasury risk parameter in its own right and that companies exposed to commodity input costs may want to consider the potential benefits and costs of hedging programmes to mitigate the impact of potential supply chain shocks on their business.

 Corporate treasuries were instrumental in building resilience during the crises and shocks of the past 4 years.
-In 2024, a longer-term, forward-looking risk management strategy should allow many companies to capture growth and capitalise on the mega trends of decarbonisation and digitalisation.
+In 2024, a longer-term, forward-looking risk management strategy should allow many companies to capture growth and capitalise on the megatrends of decarbonisation and digitalisation.